kgoedecke/plugin-directory/README.md

 - [Design Token Exporter](https://github.com/here-erhe/Design-Token-Exporter), by Herkko Huttunen: Simple Design Token Exporter
 - [Export to Proto.io](https://proto.io), by Proto.io: Give life to your Sketch designs!
 Export all or selected artboards to Proto.io screens, preserving layer positioning and hierarchy.
 By exporting to Proto.io you can link screens together, add interactions and animations.
 - [Sketch Canvas Item Manager](https://github.com/icona79/Sketch-canvas-item-manager), by Matteo Gratton: Automatically show or hide all the Canvas items that are not part of an Artboard or a Main Symbol.
-- [Mesh Gradients](https://github.com/oodesign/mesh-gradients), by oodesign: Create awesome mesh gradients, right inside of Sketch.
 - [Ci Hub Connector](https://ci-hub.com/sketch), by CI HUB GmbH: Add images/text to your designs directly from wherever they are, directly in Sketch.
 Access Stock Images or use your workflow for approval.
 Share with your Team in Dropbox or Google Drive and more.
 And never leave Sketch.
 - [Rivet](https://github.com/bheston/rivet-sketch-plugin), by Brian Heston:
 - [Outsystems ui Plugin](https://github.com/HiInteractive/OutSystemsUIPlugin), by Pedro Oliveira:
-- [Transifex Sketch Plugin](https://github.com/transifex/transifex-sketch-plugin), by Transifex: Start localization at the design phase.
-Accelerate your workflow by bringing the Product, Design and Localization teams closer.